Paper Trails

 • Final benefit deductions, PTO pay outs, fringe benefits, etc are accurate.

-In the 2024 calendar year, there are 53 Mondays & Tuesdays.
-If you have a Monday or Tuesday pay day, and you pay your exempt (salaried) employees based on an annual salary, you may want to consider adjusting their weekly or bi-weekly payroll amount to accommodate for a potential additional check.
-This may or may not apply to you, but we don’t want you to be caught flat-footed at the end of 2024 and potentially overpay an exempt employee when you didn’t want to.
+In the 2025 calendar year, there are 53 Wednesdays.
+If you have a Wednesday pay day, and you pay your exempt (salaried) employees based on an annual salary, you may want to consider adjusting their weekly or bi-weekly payroll amount to accommodate for a potential additional check.
+This may or may not apply to you, but we don’t want you to be caught flat-footed at the end of 2025 and potentially overpay an exempt employee when you didn’t want to.
 Skipping a payroll for most employees is not very palatable.

 Many employees or owners like to maximize pre-tax retirement benefits.
 Update employee deduction amounts to ensure the maximum contributions are made for the year.
 You can find 2024 limits here.